-- The accent key and the backslash key scrub back and forward, respectively.
-Their positions at the far left and far right of the keyboard make them natural spots for this shortcut action.
+` \ ~ |) to scrub back, scrub forward, slow down and speed up playback, respectively.
+Their positions at the far left and far right of the keyboard made them natural spots for these shortcut actions.

 Dictapad is a simple tool that’s meant to fit snugly into a larger workflow.
 To this end, it has to be dead simple to get audio in, and get documents out.

+Printing is a natural feature for a document-based app, and Dictapad is no slouch here.
+Dictapad’s printouts are clean and well designed, going above and beyond what most iPad text editors offer.
 Printouts include page numbers and other basic information in a header on each page.
 They also offer space for custom header text, such as a project name or a copyright notice — that can be changed in Settings.